CMSgov/dpc-static-site/src/_pages/api-documentation/export-data.md

 ## The `/Group/$export` operation

 The FHIR `/Group/$export` operation is the primary interaction with the DPC Sandbox API.
-It lets you export Patient, Coverage, and Explanation of Benefit data \[link to DPC Data page\] asynchronously and in bulk.
+It lets you export [Patient, Coverage, and Explanation of Benefit data]({{ "/dpc-data" | relative_url }}) asynchronously and in bulk.
 Details on the FHIR bulk data operations can be found in the [FHIR Bulk Data Specification](https://build.fhir.org/ig/HL7/bulk-data/OperationDefinition-group-export.html).

 ### Filtering data with `_type` and `_since`

-Use `_type` and `_since` to [filter your results](?tab=t.h39kv99h25kn) by content, time, and range.
+Use `_type` and `_since` to [filter your results]({{ "/api-documentation/export-data/how-to-filter" | relative_url }}) by content, time, and range.

 #### Filter by FHIR Resource type with `_type`
 Specify which of the FHIR resources to download using the `_type` query parameter (e.g., `?_type=Patient,Coverage`).

 #### Exclude data before a specified date with _since
-Choose to download data obtained after a certain date by adding the `_since` parameter (e.g., only show data Patient data from January 7, 2027 to the present).
+Choose to download data obtained after a certain date by adding the `_since` parameter (e.g., only show Patient data from January 7, 2025 to the present).

 #### Get all of a patient’s data
-Use the `/Patient/{ID}/$everything` \[link to sub-page\] for 7 years’ historical data including Patient, Coverage, and ExplanationOfBenefit Resources.
+Use [`/Patient/{ID}/$everything`]({{ "/api-documentation/export-data/patient-everything" | relative_url }}) for 7 years’ historical data including Patient, Coverage, and ExplanationOfBenefit Resources.

 ## Initiating an export job

 ### 1. Locate your Group ID

-In order to start a patient data export job, locate your <a href="{{ "/api-documentation/attribution/attestation" | relative_url }}#how-to-locate-your-group-id">Group ID</a> by referencing the `id` variable in the resource object of your group.
+In order to start a patient data export job, locate your [Group ID]({{ "/api-documentation/attribution/attestation#create-a-patient-group-resource" | relative_url }}) by referencing the `id` variable in the resource object of your group.

 **Example**